-Some further questions we have been asked about Morocco Gold extra virgin olive oil at our tasting events have come from some extremely knowledgeable fitness and wellbeing enthusiasts who are interested to know the relationship between olive oil and exercise.
-As passionate about keeping in physical and mental shape as well as their love of great food they are interested in the benefits of extra virgin olive oil and fitness.
+At Morocco Gold, we find that lovers of quality extra virgin olive oil are often passionate about keeping in physical and mental shape.
+As as well as their love of great food they are interested in the benefits of extra virgin olive oil and fitness.

 They love to try out new clean eating or healthy recipes and to experiment with food.
 They do also love to know exactly what it is in their food that makes it special.